 The Thorne Building has been emblematic of Millbrook, New York, since 1895, when it was gifted to the Village by the Thorne family.
 Until 1962, the three-story Beaux Arts structure served as Millbrook’s first public high school.
 Since then, it has seen only sporadic use.
-In recent years, it had fallen into disrepair and needed modernization.
+In recent years, it has fallen into disrepair and needs modernization.

-The Thorne Building Community Center, Inc. (TBCC) has stepped in with a clear and consistent vision that incorporates the expressed wishes and concerns of Millbrook residents while conserving this magnificent resource.
-With its historic exterior restored and its beautiful interiors renovated, while simultaneously optimizing the use of 21st-century technology, a re-imagined TBCC will serve as a communal gathering space where disparate groups, from seniors to youth, from full-time residents to weekenders, can connect as a community.
+The Millbrook Community Partnership (MCP) has stepped in with a clear and consistent vision that incorporates the expressed wishes and concerns of Millbrook residents while conserving this magnificent resource.
+With its historic exterior restored and its beautiful interiors renovated, while simultaneously optimizing the use of 21st-century technology, a re-imagined Thorne Center will serve as a communal gathering space where multiple groups, from seniors to youth, from full-time residents to weekenders, can connect as a community.

 The Thorne Center renovation will convert the old Beaux-Arts school building at the top of Franklin Avenue in Millbrook into a community center that will offer programs for all ages, and include a state-of-the-art performance center for films, concerts and dance recitals; a technology center to help young and old bridge the digital divide; a co-working space for local entrepreneurs; a center for culinary education; gallery space; music, dance, art studios... and much more.